hdShang/arxiv-daily/docs/cs-CL/2025-05-30/papers/250600264v2-multihoax-a-dataset-of-multi-hop-false-premise-questions.md

 ---
 layout: default
-title: MultiHoax: A Dataset of Multi-hop False-Premise Questions
+title: "MultiHoax: A Dataset of Multi-hop False-Premise Questions"
 ---

 # MultiHoax: A Dataset of Multi-hop False-Premise Questions